carlosaflach/Store-Manager-API/README.md

 ## Introduction:

-Store Manager is my first RESTFul API developed during Trybe Web Development course. <br />
+Store Manager is a RESTFul API developed in the Back-end Module at [Trybe](https://www.betrybe.com/)  Web Development course. <br />
-It is a sales management system in dropshipping format in which it will be possible to create, view, delete and update products and sales.<br />
+It is a sales management system that presents all the CRUD methods.<br />

 During this project I was able to implement unit tests for all layers of the MSC model of software architecture.
 This practice ensures greater reliability and security in requests and responses returned to clients.

-### Applied Technologies
+## Applied Technologies

 <ul>
     <li><a href="https://nodejs.org/en/">Node.js<a/></li>